 - If the UE supports redirection to EPS, the EPS supports IMS voice, and the NG-RAN supports redirection to EPS for this UE at QoS Flow establishment for IMS voice.

+The serving SNPN AMF may only indicate IMS voice over PS session supported NR access if the network and the UE are able to support IMS voice over PS session in the current Registration Area with a 5G QoS Flow that supports voice as specified in clause 5.7.

+NOTE 1: There is no support for EPS fallback or RAT fallback in case of SNPN.

 The serving PLMN provides this indication based e.g. on local policy, UE capabilities, HPLMN, whether IP address preservation is possible, whether NG-RAN to UTRAN SRVCC is supported and how extended NG-RAN coverage is, and the Voice Support Match Indicator from the NG-RAN (see TS 23.502 [3] clause 4.2.8a).
 The AMF in serving PLMN shall indicate that IMS voice over PS is supported only if the serving PLMN has a roaming agreement that covers support of IMS voice with the HPLMN.
 This indication is per Registration Area.

-NOTE: If the network supports EPS fallback for voice the 5GC can be configured not to perform the Voice Support Match Indicator procedure in order to set the IMS voice over PS session Supported Indication.
+NOTE 2: If the network supports EPS fallback for voice the 5GC can be configured not to perform the Voice Support Match Indicator procedure in order to set the IMS voice over PS session Supported Indication.

+The serving SNPN provides this indication based e.g. on local policy, UE capabilities, Home SP, whether IP address preservation is possible, how extended NR coverage is, and the Voice Support Match Indicator from the NG-RAN (see TS 23.502 [3] clause 4.2.8a).
+The AMF in serving SNPN shall indicate that IMS voice over PS is supported only if the serving PLMN has an SLA that covers support of IMS voice with the Home SP.
+This indication is per Registration Area.

+NOTE 3: Since in SNPN access mode there is only support for NR and the "voice centric" UE cannot reselect to another RAT in the same registered SNPN if the first TA-list that the UE tries to register from cannot support IMS voice, it is recommended that support for IMS voice is provided homogeneously in the whole SNPN if at all.

 **** Next Change ****